StrongMind/culture/tech_sessions/agendas.md

 ## Engagement
 ### Thursday
-* Applied TDD; let's do it in our own codebases
+* More Applied TDD; let's do it in our own codebases

 ## Codeminers
 ### Friday